nipreps/GOVERNANCE/org-docs/CHARTER.md

 **3.1.
 Decision Making**.
 The Steering Committee will strive for all decisions to be made by consensus.
 While explicit agreement of the entire Steering Committee is preferred, it is not required for consensus.
 Rather, the Steering Committee will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Steering Committee and nature of support and objections.
 The Steering Committee will document evidence of consensus in accordance with these requirements.
 If consensus cannot be reached, the Steering Committee will make the decision by a vote.

 **3.2.
 Voting**.
 The Steering Committee Chair will call a vote with reasonable notice to the Steering Committee, setting out a discussion period and a separate voting period.
 Any discussion may be conducted in person or electronically by text, voice, or video.
-The discussion will be open to the public.
+The discussion will be posted under the NiPreps category and open to the public, at the [*NiPy Discourse Forum*](https://nipy.discourse.group).
 In any vote, each voting representative will have one vote.
 Except as specifically noted elsewhere in this Charter, decisions by vote require a simple majority vote of all voting members.

 ## 4. Termination of Membership